goomcoom/laravel-messages/readme.md

 In cases where multiple resources are being operated on and there are different possible outcomes, or we might want to inform a user of a side effect they might be aware of, we might want to notify the user using one or more messages.
-There are 2 main ways of returning feedback to a user, Notifications and manually adding messages to the response.
-Notifications work great for asynchronous jobs and events but is overkill for returning simple feedback to users.
-This package provides a fluent interface to categorise messages and add them to the response.
+This package provides a fluent interface to categorise messages and add them to JSON response.

 ## Installation
 Install the package using composer.